Click here to view related articles.

 Publish Settings - Edit Styles and Icons

-The Edit Styles and Icons pages contain global settings controlling elements like fonts used by the calendar, font sizes, line heights, and more.
-These global settings will roll throughout your entire calendar saving you significant time in completing your styling work.
+The Edit Styles and Icons pages contain Base Calendar Style settings which control elements like fonts used by the calendar, font sizes, line heights, and more.
+These settings will roll throughout your entire calendar saving you significant time in completing your styling work.

 To begin the styling of your new calendar:

-In the Publish Settings of the calendar, click the Edit Styles & Icons button to open the global styles.
+In the Publish Settings of the calendar, click the Edit Styles & Icons button to open the base calendar styles.

-The Global Settings window will open in which you will apply your global style settings.
-There are two tabs for which you need to review settings.
+The Base Calendar Styles window has two tabs.
 The first is the Styles tab which controls a significant portion of stylistic settings for your calendars.
 The second is the Icons tab which allows you to choose between different icon sets for your calendar.

 Configurations (Click to Expand)